 Home remedies for stiff neck pain

-For pain that isn’t too severe, you may prefer to try the following methods to relieve your discomfort at home.
+For pain that isn’t too severe, you may prefer to try the following methods to treat stiff neck at home.
 If you are experiencing serious and acute pain, don’t wait to see a doctor.

 Method 1: Apply ice to your neck